ricksharp7/researchfish-test/README.md

 4. Copy the environment file `cp .env.example .env`
 5. Generate the Laravel Application key: `php artisan key:generate`
 6. Build and start the Docker environment: `docker-compose up`
-7. Create the database: `docker-compose run app php artisan migrate`
+7. Create the database: `docker-compose run app php artisan migrate --seed`

 You should now be able to access the site via http://localhost:8080/

+## Partial searches

+The project spec called for support of partial DOIs.
+However, the CrosRef documentation does not list any support for partial DOI searching.
+For this project, I implemented a wildcard search in the database, with wildcards placed at the beginning and end of the search term.
+So a search for "a0030" will match the document with the DOI of "10.1037/a0030689" in the database.

+The database migration script will create a number of records with DOIs that start with "10.1037/".

 ## Architecture notes